bamert/stm32_speech_commands/README.md

 The accuracy on the validation split with this model is 84.5%.
 For keyword spotting applications it is more acceptable to miss an unclear keyword rather than making a false positive prediction.
 For this reason we use the distance between the class with the highest and second highest probabilities as a proxy for the confidence of the prediction.
 We only make a prediction if this distance is > 75%.
-Given this additional criterion to avoid false positives, all models reach an accuracy in excess of 96% on the non-rejected validation samples.
+Given this additional criterion to avoid false positives, all models reach a post-rejection accuracy in excess of 96% on the non-rejected validation samples (pr val acc).

 The model used in the stm32 and browser inference engines above is the `M5-c32-k10`.